iTwin/itwinjs-core/common/api/presentation-common.api.md

 import { LogFunction } from '@bentley/bentleyjs-core';
 import { RpcInterface } from '@bentley/imodeljs-common';

-// Warning: (ae-forgotten-export) The symbol "ChildNodeSpecificationBase" needs to be exported by the entry point presentation-common.d.ts
-// Warning: (ae-forgotten-export) The symbol "DefaultGroupingPropertiesContainer" needs to be exported by the entry point presentation-common.d.ts
 // Warning: (ae-missing-release-tag) "AllInstanceNodesSpecification" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public